konflux-ci/project-controller/README.md

 ### What do we get

-Given the resources above, we end up with two *Application* resources, where each owns two *Component* resource so that each two components are using a different branches of the `git@github.com:example/comp1.git` and `git@github.com:example/comp2.git` repositories respectively.
+Given the resources above, we end up with two *Application* resources, where each owns two *Component* resource so that each two components are using different branches of the `git@github.com:example/comp1.git` and `git@github.com:example/comp2.git` repositories respectively.
 The branch names are identical to the version numbers in this example.
 More complex relationships